 Narrows Beach, between Point Lonsdale and Queenscliff, is a beautiful stretch of sand overlooking the Rip.
 Better still, it's close to Noble Rot, a dog-friendly wine bar.
 Thirteenth Beach at Barwon Heads and Ocean Grove Main Beach are perfect for the beginner surfer — whether human or canine.
 Large stretches of these beaches are off-lead all year round.
 Enjoy a bite with your pooch on the deck at At the Heads.

 The sheltered waters of Anderson Inlet beach at Inverloch are perfect for families with fur kids.
 The area of beach between Grandview Grove and Cuttriss Street is off-leash all year round.
 For refreshments, sit out the back of the Bayside Lady.

-If you and your dog prefer to be completely alone with not another soul for 10km, get down to Woodside Beach.
+It's not uncommon to head to Woodside Beach and see nary another soul.
 This stretch of Ninety Mile Beach is next to a dog-friendly camping ground.

-Gippsland’s holiday hotspots are great places for dogs on leads.
+Gippsland's holiday hotspots are great places for leashed dogs.
 At Mallacoota, most of the ocean beach is open to dogs on leads.
-If your dog prefers fresh water, head to Metung in the Gippsland Lakes.
-The laidback Metung Hotel has a beautiful terrace overlooking the water where dogs are welcome.
+If your pooch prefers fresh water, head to Metung in the Gippsland Lakes.
+The laidback Metung Hotel has a beautiful terrace overlooking the water, where dogs are welcome.
 Nearby Lakes Entrance has kilometres of dog-friendly ocean beach.
 Nature-loving pooches will lap up Cape Conran Coastal Park.
 Stay at Banksia Bluff Campground and enjoy the local wildlife by night.
-During the day, swim with your dog at the far end of East Cape Beach where the lazy Yeerung River meanders into the sea.
+During the day, swim with your dog at the far end of East Cape Beach where the Yeerung River meanders into the sea.

 Unable to get data